AES BadPaddingException — Why Java 8u161 Broke Decryption

 Cipher Modes — Why ECB is Broken

 AES encrypts exactly 128 bits at a time.
-For longer messages, a mode of operation specifies how to chain blocks:
+For longer messages, you need a mode of operation to chain blocks together.
+That's where most engineers get it wrong — picking the wrong mode breaks your encryption completely.

-ECB (Electronic Codebook): Each block encrypted independently with same key.
-NEVER use — identical plaintext blocks produce identical ciphertext blocks, leaking pattern information.
-The famous ECB penguin: encrypt a bitmap with ECB and you can still see the image's structure in the ciphertext.
+ECB (Electronic Codebook): Each block encrypted independently with the same key.
+Never use it.
+Identical plaintext blocks produce identical ciphertext blocks, leaking pattern information.
+The famous ECB penguin image shows this: encrypt a bitmap with ECB and you can still see the penguin's outline in the ciphertext.
+That's why ECB is broken — it's deterministic.

 CBC (Cipher Block Chaining): Each block XORed with previous ciphertext before encryption.
-Better, but requires padding and is vulnerable to padding oracle attacks if not authenticated.
+Better than ECB, but requires padding and is vulnerable to padding oracle attacks if not authenticated.
+CBC's sequential nature also kills parallel encryption performance.
+You'll see this when encrypting large files — it's slow.

-GCM (Galois/Counter Mode): Stream mode + authentication tag.
-Provides both confidentiality and integrity.
+GCM (Galois/Counter Mode): Stream mode plus authentication tag.
+Provides both confidentiality and integrity in one operation.
 The standard for new code — authenticated encryption (AEAD).
-Use this.
+Use this unless you've got a specific reason not to.
+GCM's counter mode also means you can parallelize encryption, which matters at scale.

 AES-NI Hardware Acceleration

-Modern x86 processors (Intel since 2010, AMD since 2011) include AES-NI hardware instructions that perform a full AES round in a single CPU instruction.
-This makes AES-128-GCM faster than SHA-256 on most modern hardware.
+Modern x86 processors (Intel since 2010, AMD since 2011) include AES-NI hardware instructions.
+They perform a full AES round in a single CPU instruction.
+That's why AES-128-GCM often beats SHA-256 on modern hardware.

-Python's cryptography library uses AES-NI automatically through OpenSSL.
-AES-256-GCM achieves >1GB/s throughput on a single core on modern hardware.
-This is why AES remains the default choice even when alternatives like ChaCha20 exist — when hardware acceleration is available, AES is faster.
+Python's cryptography library taps into AES-NI automatically through OpenSSL.
+AES-256-GCM hits >1GB/s throughput on a single core.
+That's the real reason AES stays the default — when hardware acceleration exists, AES wins on speed.

 🎯 Key Takeaways